 Peer review of teaching is an essential component of faculty evaluation.
 It contributes to evidence of teaching effectiveness through the observations of peers with an understanding of effective pedagogy and complements student ratings of instruction.
-All full-time faculty should be peer reviewed by at least one tenured faculty member in their academic department or program area at least once per academic year.
-Peer reviews should be submitted to both the faculty member and Department Chair or Program Director who will incorporate the peer review into their annual evaluation; peer reviews of Department Chairs should be submitted to both the Department Chair and to the appropriate Program Area Dean (see section 3.4).
+All full-time faculty members should be peer reviewed by at least one tenured faculty member in their academic department or program area at least once per academic year.
+Peer reviews should be submitted to both the faculty member and the Department Chair or Program Director who will incorporate the peer review into their annual evaluation and into any documents required for personnel review; peer reviews of Department Chairs should be submitted to both the Department Chair and to the appropriate Program Area Dean (see section 3.4).
 Peer reviews should be conducted according to the following guidelines.

 1. Peer reviews of teaching should incorporate both evaluation of course materials and classroom observation.
 Reviewers should set up a pre-review conference to request relevant course materials and schedule a classroom observation.
 The reviewer and faculty member should discuss the plan and objectives of the class to be observed and the guidelines that will be used for the review.
 Reviewers should also meet with faculty members after the review of materials and classroom observation have been completed to provide prompt feedback and a copy of the resulting evaluation.